 Custom Varsity Letter Frames

-Our Varsity Letter Frames feature deep shadowbox mouldings to accommodate your letter and pins, and can be customized with several options.
-You get to choose your preferred frame moulding, the mats of your school colors, the embossed insignia (example: sports, mascots, interests), and can even add a personalized engraved plate.
+Our Varsity Letter Frames feature deep shadow box mouldings to accommodate your letter and pins and can be customized with several options.
+You get to choose your preferred frame moulding, the mats of your school colors, the embossed insignia, and you can even add a personalized engraved plate.